-Here’s what’s happening in Whistler this December.
+Here’s what else is happening in Whistler this December.

 Outdoor Adventure